-- (1) 1This programme is offered by the University in cooperation with the CCOE.
-The University's Faculty of Economics and Social Sciences will have academic responsibility for the programme.
-2This especially includes responsibility for programme quality assurance. - (2) 1The Centre for Postgraduate Education (ZWW) will be responsible for the organisational support of the MCMI programme.
-2This includes assisting with quality assurance and ensuring coordination with other University institutions. - (3) Course teaching and supervision will be carried out within the scope of teaching assignments in accordance with the University's regulations governing postgraduate education. - (4) 1A Coordination Committee will be established to implement the programme.
-2 It will be responsible for ensuring coordination between the CCOE and the University and for setting admission dates.
-3The Coordination Committee will analyse the evaluations of the curriculum taught by the institutions involved and draw up proposals for further development of the programme.
-4The Committee will report to the Faculty Council and the CCOE Director on programme development and will propose improvements. - (5) 1In the event of any changes to the content of the CCOE curriculum, the Coordination Committee will assess the new educational content in terms of credits in accordance with Section 40, Paragraph 2 of the Hamburg Higher Education Act (HmbHG) and submit its comments to the Faculty Council.
-2The Faculty Council will decide whether the curriculum should be integrated unchanged or requires modification in accordance with Section 4, Paragraph 2.
+- (1) The University's Faculty of Economics and Social Sciences will have academic responsibility for the programme.
+This especially includes responsibility for programme quality assurance. - (2) The Centre for Postgraduate Education (ZWW) will be responsible for the organisational support of the programme.
+This includes assisting with quality assurance and ensuring coordination with other University institutions. - (3) Course teaching and supervision will be carried out within the scope of teaching assignments in accordance with the University's regulations governing postgraduate education.